megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 }
 ```

-We call this database, the event store.
+We call this database, the **event store**.
 This is an append-only storage mechanism that needs to support two features: fetching events that belong to a particular business entity and adding new ones.

 ```csharp
 // An event store only needs to support two features: fetching and appending.